mlawrie/sticky-board/readme.md

 # Emergent requirements:
 - Return 200 from PUT /api/stickies if the sticky was deleted by somebody else
 - Deduplicate contents of persistenceQueue so that only most recent data is sent when offline
+- A new sticky returning 422 probably should be just deleted from screen with an error-- user has no way to recover.
+Changes should probably be reverted in that case, too.

 #Tech debt:
 - move loadBoard API call from boardView to api/